dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 2. In the **Semantic Layer** section, select **Delete Semantic Layer**.
 3. Confirm the deletion by clicking **Yes, delete semantic layer** in the confirmation pop up.

-To re-enable the dbt Semantic Layer in the future, you will need to recreate your configurations by following the [previous steps](#set-up-dbt-semantic-layer).
+To re-enable the dbt Semantic Layer setup in the future, you will need to recreate your setup configurations by following the [previous steps](#set-up-dbt-semantic-layer).
+If your semantic models and metrics are still in your project, no changes are needed.
+If you've removed them, you'll need to set up the YAML configs again.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-delete-config.jpg" width="90%" title="Delete the Semantic Layer configuration for a project."/>